 If you have questions about the Leagues or overall program, contact us with your comments and questions.
 Below is a short overview of the Leagues available.

 After the end of every three month season, Players on their own or with assistance from an instructor send in all score sheet results.
 Each season’s results will be posted the following month.

 Schedule: Summer (July-Sep), Fall (Oct-Dec), Winter (Jan-Mar), and Spring (April-June).

-Classrooms/Neighborhoods are encouraged (but not required) to register one month before the next season to participate.
+Classrooms/Neighborhoods are encouraged (but not required) to sign up one month before the next season to participate.
 For example, registering in the last week of November/first week of December to take part in the Winter Season (Jan-Mar).
 In some circumstances, Partners can register a few weeks into an ongoing season.

-It’s worth your time as a potential player, school, neighborhood, or business partner to check out the ReBuildUp Home Edition.
+It’s worth your time as a potential player, school, or business partner to check out the ReBuildUp Home & Class kits.